What Does It Mean to Be a Citizen? is my post and lesson plan at The New York Times Learning Network.

 Number two is The Community Organizing Toolkit.
 I was a community organizer for nineteen years prior to becoming a classroom teacher.
 I believe organizing is an extraordinarily effective way to develop leadership, learn, and create social change.
 Though I have a number of issues with how this animated, text, and audio presentation portrays organizing, it still gives an important perspective for people to hear.

-Now, for my number ranked website for learning about civic participation and citizenship…..
-It’s a tie between two extraordinary sites.
+Now, for my number one ranked website for learning about civic participation and citizenship…..

 Karen Hilgemanhas developed a number of additional online citizenship activities.